cardano-foundation/cardano-rosetta/docs/rosetta-custom-definitions.md

 The same approach has been used to encode the operations that contain a staking key, since they couldn't be decoded otherwise.

 Transaction's metadata, needed for example for vote registration operations, is also encoded as extra data.

+## `/search/transactions`

+Max amount of transactions allowed to be requested is defined by `PAGE_SIZE` env variable, which is the same used at `/block/transaction` endpoint.
+Also, this value will be used if no limit parameter is received.